ythirion/scala-kata-logs/BankingKata/solution/step-by-step.md

 ```

 From here we identified that we need to add 2 stuff:
-- create a new ValueObject `Transaction`
+- create a new Value Object `Transaction`
-- pass a `Clock` for the `Account` to be able to instantiate a `banking.domain.Transaction` with a date and a time
+- pass a `Clock` for the `Account` to be able to instantiate a `Transaction` with a date and a time

 ```scala
 case class Transaction(at: LocalDateTime, amount: Double) {}